Temiwunmi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0. Hello World- > write a script that prints Hello World.
 1. Confused Smiley- > write a script that displays a confused smiley.
 2. Lets Display a file- > display the content of the etc/passwd file.
+3. What about 2- > display the content of etc/passwd and etc/hosts